|Content Provider||Minnesota Zoo 2011-12 Honorable Mention, 2012-13|

 Phone: (952) 431-9522

-"Engineering for Animals: Exhibit Design and Beyond" and "Engineering from Animals: The Science of Biomimicry" are the first and second parts of the Minnesota Zoo's three-part series exploring the intersection between engineering and the animal world.
+This program, as well as "Engineering by Animals: Inventive Nature" and "Engineering for Animals: Exhibit Design & Beyond" make up a three-part series exploring the intersection between engineering and the animal world.

-Audiences are free to book these two currently-available programs together or individually.
+Audiences are free to book these three programs together (buy two, get one free!) or individually.

 |Program Rating||based on 10 evaluation(s).|